 Ref: GMM / [Client name]

-Party B: To be provided in notice requesting delivery/return of Eligible Credit Support/Posted Credit Support.
+Party B: To be provided in the notice requesting delivery/return of Eligible Credit Support/Posted Credit Support.

 (l) Other Provisions.

 (i) Further Assurances.
 If the Pledgor fails (a) to execute and deliver to the Secured Party such financing statements, assignments, or other documents or (b) to do such other things relating to the Posted Collateral as the Secured Party may reasonably request in order to protect and maintain its security interest in the Posted Collateral and to protect, preserve, and realize upon the Posted Collateral, then the Secured Party is hereby authorized by the Pledgor (but not required) to complete and execute such financing statements, assignments, and other documents as the Secured Party deems appropriate for such purposes.
 The Pledgor hereby appoints the Secured Party, during the term of this Agreement, as the Pledgor’s agent and attorney-in-fact to complete and execute such financing statements, assignments and other documents and to perform all other acts which the Secured Party may deem appropriate to protect and maintain its security interest in the Posted Collateral and to protect, preserve, and realize upon the Posted Collateral.
 The power-of-attorney granted herein to the Secured Party is coupled with an interest and is irrevocable during the term of this Agreement.